AB Testing Sample Size: The 4 Levels of Difficulty

 To make sure your conclusions are reliable, you need to ensure that your experiments are statistically significant.
 Unreliable data could lead you to waste your marketing budget on a false positive.

-- The “power” of the test.
+- The size of your Uplift

-You will also need to provide 3 things:
+You will also need to provide 3 kinds of information….

 These are the settings you should enter into a significance calculator, if it gives you the option.